isalnum in C Programming

 You have entered an Alphanumeric Character

-In this isalnum in the c program, we first declared a character variable called ch.
+In this isalnum in C program, we first declared a character variable called ch.
 The following C Programming statement will ask the user to enter any character.
-And then we use the scanf to assign the user entered a character to the ch variable
+Then we use the scanf to assign the user-entered character to the ch variable

 printf("Please Enter Either an Alphabet, or a Number: \n");